AbhayMinhas/devTinder/src/homework.md

 -API - get user by email
--API - Feed API - GET /feed - get all the users form the database -**API - GET user by ID use mongoose function findById
+-API - Feed API - GET /feed - get all the users form the database -**API - GET user by ID use mongoose function findById -Create a delete user API
+-Difference between patch and put
+-API - Update a user
+-Explore the Mongoose Documentation for MOdel methods -What are options in a Model.findOneAndUpdate method/API, explore more about it -API - Update the user with the help of email ID instead of userId

+-*Put all the validation default value min length max length etc. user can add random stuff -Explore schemaType options form the documentation -add required,unique,lowercase,min,minLength,trim
+-Add default
+-Create a custom validat functon for gender
+-Imporve the DB schema - PUT all appropriate validatioins on each field in schema -Add timestamps to the userSchema